novaway/elasticsearch-bundle/README.md

 ## Integration with the novaway/elasticsearch-client

-You can of course use this bundle the [novaway/elasticsearch-client](https://github.com/novaway/elasticsearch-client), you only need to pass the Client to the Indexes
+You can of course use this bundle with the [novaway/elasticsearch-client](https://github.com/novaway/elasticsearch-client), you only need to pass the Client to the Indexes

 ## License